← Blog

 Where the lines blur

+The taxonomy is a lens, not a law.
+Compaction is context work that only makes sense because of the loop, and a subagent is all three at once: its own context, its own tools, a step in the parent’s loop.
 That is fine.
-The point of naming the three layers is not to file every technique into exactly one box.
+The point of naming the layers was never to file every technique into one box.
 It is to stop reaching for the prompt every time an agent misbehaves.
 Most unreliable agents are not running a bad model.
 They are running a good one that cannot see what it needs, cannot do what it should, or has no structure telling it when it is finished.
 Fix the layer that is actually broken.